alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 | 30 |  1.16 |  9.1 |
 | 40 |  1.13 |  8.9 |

+The budget is getting tighter, but we are still at sea level.
-Plus, the airship will have to go over land at some point, and keep a certain height to have clearance.
+The airship will have to go over land at some point, and keep a certain height to have clearance over any elevations.
 Air density goes down fast with altitude: the [international standard atmosphere](https://www.engineeringtoolbox.com/international-standard-atmosphere-d_985.html) dictates that at 500 m it will be down 5%, so we will have 0.95 of the lift: at 30 °C it's only 8.65 kg.
+But this is just the average!
+Poor weather also brings with itself low pressures, and therefore reduced air density.
 Our weight budget is starting to get tight.

 The last factor is hydrogen loss: